 It’s hard to ignore AI’s position as one of the biggest game-changers in business in the 21st century.
 And it should come as no surprise that the innovation and efficiency AI technologies have brought to countless industries can be applied even to less tech-savvy fields.
 Entire industries have had to adjust their tried-and-true business models.
 And while oil and gas companies may be relatively late to the party, the industry certainly doesn’t want to get left in the dust.
-Let’s see what’s the role of Artificial Intelligence in the oil and gas industry.
+Let’s see what’s the role of artificial intelligence development services in the oil and gas industry.

 These applications are now being implemented at a rapid-fire pace across extracting, transporting, and refining oil and gas operations.
 A recent EY survey reported 92% of oil and gas companies were currently investing in some form of AI, or at least planned to in the next couple of years.
 And according to a Mordor Intelligence report, the value of the AI market in oil and gas is expected to grow between 2020 and 2026, from about $2 billion to more than $3.5 billion.
 While oil and gas has long been one of the most important and valuable commodities in the world, there’s also been an issue plaguing the industry since its inception – efficiency.